Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Diffusion Models (DMs)

 Several studies have introduced innovative architectures to ensure multi-view and temporal consistency in generated videos.
-Panacea~\cite{wen2024panacea} generates multi-view video sequences by first synthesizing images from BEV inputs and then expanding them along the temporal dimension.
+Panacea~\cite{wen2024panacea} generates multi-view video sequences by first synthesizing images from \gls{bev} inputs and then expanding them along the temporal dimension.
 The method introduces a 4D attention mechanism that takes into account intra-view (within each camera), cross-view (between adjacent cameras) and cross-frame (between temporal patches).
 DrivingDiffusion~\cite{li2023drivingdiffusion} also employs a multi-stage approach: it first generates a consistent initial frame across all camera views from a layout, then uses a temporal model to produce short view-specific sequences, and finally refines long-term consistency via a sliding-window post-processing module.
 DiVE~\cite{jiang2025dive} focuses specifically on efficient multi-view driving scene generation.
 It introduces Multi-Control Auxiliary Branch Distillation (MAD) to streamline multi-condition classifier-free guidance, significantly reducing inference time.
 DiVE also proposes view-inflated attention, a lightweight mechanism enforcing cross-view consistency without adding parameters.

 Another strategy for video generation is adapting image \glspl{dm} with temporal expansion.
-DrivingGen~\cite{guo2024drivinggen} takes this approach by adapting a pre-trained text-to-image DM for video generation.
-To expand the T2I into the temporal dimension, it incorporates a temporal shift adapter that efficiently propagates information across frames using modified 2D convolutions, rather than expensive 3D operations.
-Similarly, DcTDM~\cite{bai2025dctdm} leverages dense depth maps and canny edge maps as dual conditioning inputs to extend an image DM for video generation.
-DriveGenVLM~\cite{fu2024drivegenvlm} makes significant contributions to long-term video generation through its innovative conditioning strategies and sampling schemes, including frame-by-frame generation and keyframe interpolation approaches that offer distinct trade-offs between quality and speed.
+DrivingGen~\cite{guo2024drivinggen} extends a text-to-image \gls{dm} by incorporating a temporal shift adapter that efficiently propagates information across frames using modified 2D convolutions instead of costly 3D operations.
+Similarly, DcTDM~\cite{bai2025dctdm} extends image-based diffusion into the temporal domain but introduces dual conditioning with dense depth maps and Canny edge maps to preserve geometric and structural consistency across frames.
+DriveGenVLM~\cite{fu2024drivegenvlm} enhances long-term video generation through conditioning and sampling strategies, such as frame-by-frame generation and keyframe interpolation, offering trade-offs between quality and speed.

 In contrast, DualDiff+~\cite{DualDiff_2024} generates videos through a dual-branch architecture that decouples foreground and background modeling.
 The model first projects a 3D occupancy grid into 2D space and then fuses these features with semantic inputs, including 3D bounding boxes (foreground) and maps (background).